Home » Forestry (page 3)

 Adult coho salmon

-The Elk timber harvest plan (THP 1-19-00098-MEN) was first submitted by Gualala Redwood Timber in June, 2019.
+Update: The Elk THP was withdrawn in 2024 The Elk timber harvest plan (THP 1-19-00098-MEN) was first submitted by Gualala Redwood Timber in June, 2019.
 The plan calls for logging redwood trees in 157 acres near Elk Prairie, at the confluence of the North Fork and Little North Fork of the Gualala River.
-117 acres are selection logging in the floodplain, plus 24 acres of clearcut on the …
+117 acres are selection logging in the …

 Read More »